 Materials and Methods

-Yeast Culturing
+Yeast strains and Culturing

 Strains with heterozygous Met 15 +/- were grown overnight at 30°C in 5 mls of YPD using autoclaved glass tubes.
 Strains used with heterozygous Met15+/- were described previously Table 2 (Qin et al. 2008).
 Following incubation, a spectraphotometer was used to determine saturation of yeast in the glass tubes at an optical density of 600 (OD600).
 The yeast culture was restaged to 0.6 at OD600 in fresh YPD in new autoclaved glass tubes with a final volume of 4 to 6 mls.
 The restaged culture was grown in a 30 °C shaker for an additional two hours, during which the optical density should have ranged between 0.8 and 0.9.
 Cells were harvested, transferred to 1.5 ml eppendorf tubes, and centrifuged at maximum speed.
 Following YPD decantation, cells were washed in an equal volume of double distilled water, vortexed, and centrifuged.
 Cells were washed two additional times.
 The eppendorf tubes were immersed into a waterbath sonicator and sonicated for 4 minutes using one power setting.